davetcc/leddisplay/README.md

 Libraries are usually installed into the Arduino directory under libraries.
 For example on windows it may be: `~/Documents/Arduino/libraries`

+When you unzip into the libraries directory, enusre the directory is called leddisplay (you'll probably need to remove master from the end).

 ## Simple use case

 Include the header and create a global display variable as below: